manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/connectivity/webhdfs-java-client/README.md

-# Building this example in Linux
+# Building this example on Linux

 ## Prepare dependencies jar into work dir